Maithilishetty/Acute-Infarct-DL/readme.md

 ### Running the code:
 1. Open the "src" folder.
-2. Open the file named as "main.py" and run it.
+2. Open the file named as "main.py" and run it. </br>
+3. Next tun generate_images.py.
+This performs data augmentation. </br>
-3. Run "cnn_model.py" next.
+4. Run "cnn_model.py" next. </br>
-4. Now use the Intel model_optimizer and generate xml and bin files for the model.
+5. Now use the Intel model_optimizer and generate xml and bin files for the model.
 The generated xml and bin files should be in the "src" folder.
-The command line commands for the model optimizer are given further below.
+The command line commands for the model optimizer are given further below. </br>
-5. Finally <u> run "final.py" from the cmd window </u> for performing inference.
+6. Finally <u> run "final.py" from the cmd window </u> for performing inference. </br>

 ### Output generated:
 1. Creates a folder called "output". </br>